szabonorbert/zorro-project-template/readme.md

 ## C++ and Visual Studio
 Zorro's native language is "lite-C", however the built-in functions are totally compatible with C and C++ as expected.
 In the Zorro Help you can find a tutorial about setting up a project in Visual Studio and/or it's compiler for making Zorro scripts: "Developing Algo Trading Systems in C++".
 However it's not neccessarly fully documented, because there are some unmentioned gotchas you need to take care.
 I made this sample project to kickstart your development, therefore you don't need to do all the setup procedure every time you start to work on something new.
 I use Visual Studio 2022 simply because Zorro advise to use that - but I'm sure that any C++ compiler could to the work.

-## How this project works
+## About this Solution

-This project is a custom Visual Studio Solution folder, therefore
+This is a custom Visual Studio Solution folder, therefore

 * you can build as huge script as you want,
 * you don't need to stuck on Zorro's folder, and